Microsoft Surface Pro — What Goes Wrong

 2. The 10-year unfixed auto-brightness bug signals either organizational neglect or architectural debt — either way, it erodes trust in the Surface brand among reviewers who recommend to enterprise buyers.

-3. Chinese market expects bundled accessories at the Surface price point.
-Domestic competitors (Huawei MateBook E, Lenovo Yoga) include keyboard and pen at comparable or lower prices.
+3. International markets expect bundled accessories at the Surface price point.
+Competitors (Huawei MateBook E, Lenovo Yoga) include keyboard and pen at comparable or lower prices.

 Opportunity Signals